keeperofthenecklace/movieDB/README.md

-## MovieDB
+# MovieDB

  MovieDB is a multi-threaded ruby wrapper for fetching raw Movie or TV Data from IMDb and performing a variety of high-level statistics.
  The objective and usage of this tool is to allow media producers to collect raw film data to make logical business decisions.

+## Technology
- SciRuby is the tool used for all statistical and scientific computations.
+* SciRuby is the tool used for all statistical and scientific computations.
- Redis is used to store all data with an expiration time of 1800 seconds for all cached objects.
+* Redis is used to store all data with an expiration time of 1800 seconds for all cached objects.
- IMDb is where we collect a chunk of the film data.
+* IMDb is where we collect a chunk of the film data.
- TMDb is where we collect the film revenues.
+* TMDb is where we collect the film revenues.
- BoxOfficeMojo is where we will be scraping future film data.
+* BoxOfficeMojo is where we will be scraping future film data.

   - [![PullReview stats](https://www.pullreview.com/github/keeperofthenecklace/movieDB/badges/master.svg?)](https://www.pullreview.com/github/keeperofthenecklace/movieDB/reviews/master)
   - [![Dependency Status](https://gemnasium.com/keeperofthenecklace/movieDB.svg)](https://gemnasium.com/keeperofthenecklace/movieDB)